Too long; didn't solve: Our dataset

 \section{Our dataset}

-Our dataset comprises a collection of 607 complex mathematics problems crafted by a team of Master's degree holders, PhDs, professors, domain experts and IMO medalists, specifically designed to induce failures in SOTA large language models.
-The process of prompt design leveraged an innovative, proprietary method to achieve a high-quality standard and ensure absolute originality.
-Each problem went through a rigorous quality control layer involving human and LLM-verifiers.
-None of the problems tested in this work were drawn from publicly available sources, nor are they accessible online, safeguarding the analysis from data contamination.
+Our dataset comprises a collection of 607 complex mathematics problem--solution pairs, crafted by a team of domain experts, including mathematics researchers and IMO medalists, between November 2025 and January 2026, and specifically designed to induce failures in state-of-the-art large language models.
+To qualify for this benchmark, problems were required to have a single integer-valued final answer and a minimum of three reasoning steps.
+During the pre-screening stage, candidate problems were tested against Gemini 2.5 Pro and GPT 5.2 Thinking, and those that did not induce failures were rejected or revised.
+Once this stage was cleared, items now comprising a problem plus a full step-by-step solution, both developed by the same author, went through a dual-review process: they were first screened for ambiguity by an LLM agent, and later revised and accepted or sent back for revision by an expert.
+Finally, an LLM-based search agent screened candidate problems for plagiarism and overlap with public sources, and its findings were verified by a human reviewer.
+None of the problems tested in this work were drawn from publicly available sources, nor were they accessible online at the time of evaluation, safeguarding the analysis from data contamination.
 Because the benchmark consists of original olympiad-style and IMO-flavoured problems written specifically for this evaluation, the structural effects we observe are unlikely to be artifacts of repeated exposure to familiar public-domain items.
-A sample of the style of problem-solution pair used in this evaluation can be found in Appendix \ref{ap:samples}.
+A sample of the style of problem-solution pair used in this evaluation can be found in Appendix~\ref{ap:samples}.

-Each problem or prompt in this collection is categorised by a topic: Geometry, Combinatorics and Discrete Mathematics, Counting and Probability, Algebra, Linear Algebra, Number Theory and Calculus.
-Prompts are in turn also labelled as either high school, undergraduate or graduate level.
-Regardless of their assigned level, all problems require complex multi-step reasoning.
+Each item in this collection is categorised by a topic: Geometry, Combinatorics and Discrete Mathematics, Counting and Probability, Algebra, Linear Algebra, Number Theory and Calculus.
+Prompts are in turn also labelled by the problem-writer as either high school, undergraduate or graduate level.
+Regardless of their assigned level tag, all problems require complex multi-step reasoning, and were deliberately written across a range of topics and grade-levels in order to diversify the dataset.

-Prompts are tested against five different models: ChatGPT 5, ChatGPT 4.1, GPT OSS 120b, Gemini 2.5 Flash, and Claude Sonnet 4.5.
+The evaluation pipeline leveraged five different models: GPT 5, GPT 4.1, GPT OSS 120B, Gemini 2.5 Flash, and Claude Sonnet 4.5.
 Each model performs five independent attempts per task, and we store this information as a fail count $k_{i,m}$ in $\lbrace0,1,2,3,4,5 \rbrace$ for problem $i$ and model $m$.